The Second Mobility Revolution – From “One Place” to “Any Place” to “This Place”

 Managerial tasks: Going beyond the obvious, consider the manager of such a team of workers, who wants to view reports of current service delivery status, communicate with employees and more.
 Like most of us, this manager has already made the transition to doing the job from wherever they are.
 However, when asking for some report, the location should matter: What if the report could highlight nearby tasks and nearby employees?
 What if the report would display different sections depending on whether the manager is at a customer site or at the office?
 Once you start thinking about how location affects what you do, you’ll discover many more opportunities for software to use location in order to support your work.

-This use of location is part of the more general “context-aware” vision, as I discussed in other blog posts.
+This use of location is part of the more general “context-aware” vision.
 Yet, I believe location deserves a special place in thinking about context-aware apps, because of its pervasiveness and because the mobile revolution is about, well, mobility – the ability to transcend location limitations.

 So, the next time you use an app, or think of how to create a better app, be thankful that we no longer live in the “one place” era, and be creative about how the app could be made better by considering “this place”.
 After all, if “where you sit defines where you stand”, then “where you are defines what you need”.